Workflow Components

 Variables

-Variables are key-value pairs that help reuse some values across tasks.
+Variables are key–value pairs that let you reuse values across tasks.

 Inputs